Illumina/Cyrius/README.md

 | Sample            | Sample name                                                    |
 | Genotype          | Genotype call                                               |

-A .json file is also produced that contains more information for debugging purpose.
+A .json file is also produced that contains more information about each sample.

 | Fields in json    | Explanation                                                    |
 |:------------------|:---------------------------------------------------------------|